typelevel/cats/docs/datatypes/func.md

 ```
 ## Product

 Applicative functors, like monads, are closed under product.
-Cats models this data type as Tuple2k, allowing to form the product of two applicative functors (they can be different!) in one data type.
+Cats models product of two applicative functors (they can be different!) in the @:api(cats.data.Tuple2K) data type.

 For further reading: [hearding cats](http://eed3si9n.com/herding-cats/combining-applicative.html#Product+of+applicative+functions)